Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Conclusions

-Having validated the model and fitting procedures, we gave our main analysis in \sec~\ref{sec:poHB2aRS6}.
+We gave our main analysis in \sec~\ref{sec:poHB2aRS6}.
 This is the first quantitative analysis of these data and gave insights which historians find interesting.
-With few exceptions, witness-lists reflect precedence by diocese and seniority more than any sense of changing royal favour.
-We separated the effect of {authority} and seniority and confirmed \citep{johnson13} that the bishops of London, Winchester and Lincoln had high {authority} and that Rochester had no special status.
-Personal authority does change in a few cases: the high status originally given to Nigel of Ely unwound over the course of his career, and Roger of Salisbury bucked the trend in Salisbury.
-This was well known to historians.
-The apparent decline in the authority of the Norman bishops (at least as far as it is expressed in the lists) was unknown to historians.
+With few exceptions, witness-lists reflect precedence by diocese and seniority more than changing royal favour.
+We separated the effects of {authority} and seniority on status and confirmed \citep{johnson13} that the bishops of London, Winchester and Lincoln had high {authority} and that Rochester had no special status.
+Personal authority changes in a few cases: the high status originally given to Nigel of Ely unwound, and Roger of Salisbury bucked the trend.
+This was known to historians.
+The apparent decline in authority of Norman bishops (as expressed in the lists) was unknown.
+Consensus partial orders (see \fig~\ref{fig:CPO-poHB2aRS6}) gave an interpretable visualisation of the underlying social hierarchy in each year.
+The problem treated here appears in other guises: there is an extensive literature estimating animal dominance hierarchies with many similarities.
+For example, \cite{foerster16} studies a time-series of pairwise chimpanzee interactions and finds a role for seniority and evolution of status.

-There is work to be done in computation, methodology and historical analysis.
+There is work to be done in computation and methodology to make these models more broadly applicable.
 First, our MCMC is time consuming (the experiments in this paper add up to about two years of MCMC if run as a single serial process).
-Whilst a careful analysis minimising any approximation of the target distribution is justified (the data took time to compile, and there will never be any more for this period), scalable methods would be welcome, and VSP-orders may be an acceptable compromise from a modelling perspective.
-This may allow us to fit more complex noise models and do ``top-$k$'' ranking, where we focus on the top $k$ actors in a larger hierarchy.
-Analysis of lists including lay witnesses as in \cite{jiang23} require scalable methods in order to count linear extensions in partial orders over hundreds of elements.
-Second, statistical tools for selecting the number of features $K$ in the status vector of a bishop would help automate analysis and remove the need for the kind of robustness check we did in \app~\ref{app:K-equals-18-posterior}.
-Third, a small number of other covariates beside seniority are available in the data and might be explored in model elaboration.
+Whilst a careful analysis minimising any approximation of the target distribution is justified (there will never be any more for this period), scalable methods would be welcome, and VSP-orders may be an acceptable compromise from a modelling perspective.
+This may allow us to fit more complex noise models and treat ``top-$k$'' preference orders.
+Analysis of lists including lay witnesses \citep{jiang23} required scalable methods in order to count linear extensions in partial orders over hundreds of elements.
+Application of our methods to general preference orders on thousands of items and thousands of lists is not presently feasible.